sgjava/nodemcu-mqtt-tls/README.md

      * main.lua
      * compile.lua
      * init.lua
-* Log into MQTT server with three terminals.
-Make sure the topic name is the one you see in the ESPlorer console when you run it the first time.
+* Open terminal subscribe to input topic.
+Make sure the topic name is the one you see in the ESPlorer console when you run it the first time
      * `mosquitto_sub -h localhost -t node-000000-in -p 8883 --cafile /etc/mosquitto/ca_certificates/ca.crt -u <user_name> -P <password>`
+* Open terminal subscribe to output topic, so you can see results of command execution
      * `mosquitto_sub -h localhost -t node-out -p 8883 --cafile /etc/mosquitto/ca_certificates/ca.crt -u <user_name> -P <password>`
+* Open terminal publish to topic.
+Make sure the topic name is the one you see in the ESPlorer console when you run it the first time
      * `mosquitto_pub -h localhost -t node-000000-in -m "echo:hello" -p 8883 --cafile /etc/mosquitto/ca_certificates/ca.crt -u <user_name> -P <password>`
-     * The last command echos "hello" in the ESPlorer console
+     * This command echos "hello" in the ESPlorer console
 * Built in commands that can be called
      * echo:hello (echos hello to device console)
      * gpio_write:1,0 (write 0 to pin 1)